itoshiyanazawa/cybersecurity_detection_dl/README.md

 Our deep learning model is designed to process the features from the BETH dataset and output a binary classification indicating whether an event is suspicious or not.
 The specific architecture details will be provided in the code documentation.

+## Performance
+The model has achieved 90% accuracy on the testing sample, demonstrating its effectiveness in detecting cyber threats.

 ## Contributing

 Contributions to improve the model's performance or extend its capabilities are welcome.
 Please feel free to submit pull requests or open issues for discussion.